benlug/computational_data_analysis/README.md

 ## Makefiles

-The script, exercise and solution folder contain a makefile for quick and easy rendering of all rmds within their respective folders.
+The script, exercise and solution folders contain a makefile for quick and easy rendering of all .rmds within their respective folders.